Zoo Invites People To Name A Cockroach After An Ex For Valentine’s Day

 On Thursday, the zoo shared on its Facebook page that it had received such a “tremendous” response to the Quit Bugging Me event that they have decided to “spread the love” to other animals in the zoo who enjoy feasting on cockroaches.

-The other animals that will participate in the Valentine’s Day cockroach festivities are the cotton-top tamarin, the golden tamarin and the white-headed marmoset.
+The other animals that will participate in the Valentine’s Day cockroach festivities are the cotton-top tamarin, the golden tamarin, and the white-headed marmoset.

 Facebook user Lauren Brooke Raulerson commented on the El Paso Zoo’s page about naming an ex after a cockroach.